sultanadika/rayban-meta-glass/readme.md

 ## Hardware Features and Specifications

 The Meta Ray-Ban Display features a monocular display with 600×600 pixel resolution integrated into the right lens, offering a 20-degree field of view with 42 pixels per degree.
 The display brightness ranges from 30 to 5,000 nits and operates at up to 90 Hz refresh rate.
-The glasses weigh 69 grams (standard size) or 70 grams (large size) and include Transitions lenses as standard.[25][26]
+The glasses weigh 69 grams (standard size) or 70 grams (large size) and include Transitions lenses as standard.

 Technical specifications include: